1 WHOLE AGAIN (Atomic Kitten)

 5 CHASE THE SUN (Planet Funk)

 Yes, it is this record [The PDC Darts anthem!]
 The track that has been all over the radio in the last few weeks and which even the most blinkered of commentators had to agree was going to be a hit.
 Planet Funk are possibly the most numerous dance supergroup ever formed with just about everyone who is anyone in the club scene in Naples(!) involved in its production.
-Throw into the mix some genuine musicians (including Dan Black from Servant) and a singer in the shape Auli Cocco, a 40 year old jazz singer from Lapland.
+Throw into the mix some genuine musicians (including Dan Black from Servant) and a singer in the shape of Auli Cocco, a 40-year-old jazz singer from Lapland.
 This is the result, a thundering club hit that is led by a guitar line that could have been lifted from any early-80s new romantic collection and Ms Cocco's deep in the mix vocals.
 What makes this record so good is that it works on whatever level you care to approach it.
 As a club record it is perfection itself, a rock fan can enjoy a blend of guitars and beats that works for a change whilst the single is catchy and has enough of a hook to simply work as a radio-friendly pop record.
 That is true genuis and this could well be one of the best club hits ever.

 8 SHINING LIGHT (Ash)